 Using Standard Mats

 But how would one incorporate bottom weighting while fitting an image into a standard-sized mat?
-For example, if the vertical difference between the hole size and mat size is greater than the horizontal difference, and assuming the left and right borders will be the same width, is it better to:
+For example, if the vertical difference between the hole size and mat size is greater than the horizontal difference, and assuming the left and right borders will be the same width, is it better to make the:

 An Example